Our contractor service compared to umbrella companies

 If you use an umbrella company, you will become their employee and they will hire your services out to the end client.
 You will submit your time sheets and expenses and be paid a salary plus reimbursements.
-The umbrella company will deduct Income Tax from your pay at your highest rate of tax (20%, 40% or 45%) via PAYE in the same way as any other employer would do.
-They will also deduct Employees National Insurance Contributions at 12% in the same way.
-However, you will also have to pay the Employers National Insurance Contributions of 13.8% that an employer would normally pay on their staff's pay.
+The umbrella company will deduct Income Tax from your pay at your highest rate of tax via PAYE in the same way as any other employer would do.
+They will also deduct Employees National Insurance Contributions in the same way.
+However, you will also have to pay the Employers National Insurance Contributions that an employer would normally pay on their staff's pay.
 The umbrella company is not going to pay this for you.
 In addition, you will also have to pay the umbrella company for using their services.
 What's left after all these deductions is your take home pay.

 How does a limited company differ?